 WordPress and Wix are useful tools for setting up a chiropractic business website.
 WordPress powers 43.1% of the web, that’s why it is a better option for it.
 Once your site is live, your homepage should be the focus.
 The content on this page must promote your chiropractic practice’s distinct value, services, and competitive perks.
 For instance, you can advertise your promotional offers and financing plans on the homepage.

 Moreover, you’ll want to include additional pages for contact and location information, as well as medical professional biographies.
 Before booking an appointment, clients can vet your medical background, expertise, and specialties.
-As such, providing information about your education, how long you’ve been practicing, and your achievements can build confidence in the patient that they are in good hands.
+As such, providing information about your education, licenses and certifications, how long you’ve been practicing, and your achievements can build confidence in the patient that they are in good hands.